-Adnan Al Rais

-Co-Chair,

-IAC 2021 Local Organizing

-Committee,

-United Arab Emirates

-3. Message from the International Programme Committee (IPC) Co-Chairs

-On behalf of the International Programme Committee, it is a great pleasure to invite you to submit an abstract for the 72nd International Astronautical Congress IAC 2021 that will be held in Dubai, United Arab Emirates.
-The IAC is an initiative to bring scientists, practitioners, engineers and leaders of space industry and agencies together in a single platform to discuss recent research breakthroughs, technical advances, existing opportunities and emerging space technologies.
-Such platform will provide the participants with a holistic and upto-date view of science, engineering and space technology fields and offer an access to space knowledge for professionals and experts from around the world.
-IAC 2021 presents an opportunity to highlight the evolutionary role of international partnerships in exploration, research, and development.
-It is a time to envision the discoveries to be made and knowledge to be gained to move forward together.
-Participating in the IAC 2021 will enrich the youth's knowledge in space science and technology.
-It will act as an accelerator for STEM education, and will be a source of enormous pride and inspiration for the ambitious younger generations.
-As IAC 2021 comes to Dubai, along with more than 5,000 leading figures in the international space industry from 70 countries, a platform will be developed that further cements space as one of the seven key sectors for the UAE.
-The year 2021 will be a significant milestone in the UAE's history as it will witness accommodating EXPO 2021 in Dubai, and the arrival of the Emirates Mars Mission - Hope Probe, to the red planet's orbit, synchronized with the hosting of the International Astronautical Congress (IAC), the largest specialized gathering in the space sector worldwide.

-We hope you take the opportunity to contribute in one or more of the 180 technical sessions to present your research and network with colleagues working within your domain.
+Myriam Cournet IAC 2022 Local Organizing Committee, France 3.
+Message from the International Programme Committee (IPC) Co-Chairs On behalf of the International Programme Committee, it is a great pleasure to invite you to submit an abstract for the 73rd International Astronautical Congress IAC 2022 that will be held in Paris, France.
+The IAC brings scientists, practitioners, engineers, leaders of space industry and agencies together in a single forum to discuss recent research breakthroughs, technical advances, cooperation opportunities and emerging space technologies.
+This forum will provide participants with a holistic and up-to-date view of science, engineering and space technology and offer an access to space knowledge for professionals and experts from around the world.
+IAC 2022 presents an opportunity to highlight the evolutionary role of international partnerships in exploration, research, and development.
+It is a time when participants will envision the discoveries to be made and the knowledge to be gained by preparing the future together.
+Participating in the IAC 2022 will enrich the youth's knowledge in space science and technology.
+It will act as an accelerator for STEM education and will be a source of enormous pride and inspiration for the ambitious younger generations.
+In addition to the more than 5,000 leading figures in the international space industry from 70 countries, the Paris IAC 2022 will encourage participation from users and partners from other sectors not belonging to the space community, according to the motto "Space for @II".
+The year 2022 will be a significant symbol for France as it is both the year of the celebrations of the 60th anniversary of CNES and the year it hosts the International Astronautical Congress (IAC), the largest specialized gathering in the space sector worldwide.
+Space has become an essential asset for society.
+Major topics such as the evolution of access to orbit, the build-up of large constellations and associated sustainability issues, the need to monitor Earth and climate change from space, and the amazing roadmap of human and robotic exploration missions for the next decade will no doubt inspire a very exciting panel of contributions to the conference.
+We hope you take the opportunity to contribute in one or more of the 180 technical sessions to present your research and network with colleagues working within your field.
 All abstracts will be peer reviewed, and a limited number of papers will be selected as oral or interactive presentations.
-We are looking forward to receiving your contribution to be presented at IAC 2021 in Dubai.

-The IAC in Dubai is your gateway to be in touch with new actors, pioneers, experts and leaders of space industry and agencies.
-Together in a single platform, research breakthroughs, technical advances, existing opportunities and emerging space technologies will be discussed, hoping to construct perpetual relationships and again meet in Paris, the following year during IAC 2022.
+We are looking forward to receiving your contribution to be presented at IAC 2022 in Paris.
+We firmly believe that your participation in IAC 2022 in Paris will make a significant contribution to the accelerated transfer of space technologies and future projects which can be further enriched in 2023 when the IAC is held in Baku, Azerbaijan.
+Returning to the city where it was first hosted 50 years ago, the IAC 2023 in Baku will bridge the gap between the established and emerging space nations and encourage the latter to get more involved in space-related activities.